agabor/docs/_includes/rest/objects.md

 ## Deleting Objects

-To delete an object from the Parse Cloud, send a DELETE request to its object URL.
+To delete an object from the MSG Cloud, send a DELETE request to its object URL.
 For example:

 <div class="language-toggle">
 <pre><code class="bash">